Choosing the right carpenter

 It’s important you choose a tradesman who has plenty of recent experience of doing your sort of job.
 The more specific a tradesman’s experience, the more likely it is they will be able to quickly and efficiently deal with any snags that arise.

 Tradesmen may advertise themselves as joiners, carpenters, or in some circumstances, cabinet makers.
 Although these professions overlap, and are all about working with wood, there are differences.
 Traditionally, a joiner creates the wooden structures for a house, such as window frames, doors and staircases, working on them off-site.
 A carpenter is someone who installs these elements, and works to repair and maintain them.
 A cabinet maker is typically seen as a more skilled role, working on fine furniture and other woodwork.
-Many tradesmen will have the skills to work as joiners and carpenters, while larger firms will often employ both specialties.
+Many tradesmen will have the skills to work as joiners and carpenters, while larger firms will often employ both specialities.

 Trevor Diamond, of TD Joinery, has been a joiner for 17 years and has over 220 positive feedback ratings on MyBuilder.
 He explains: